 We arrived in Istanbul in the early morning with a mist on the Bosphorus, and a sunny day in store.
-Istanbul is a enormous city, growing from the around 1.5 million when Martin first visited in the late 1960s to around 14 million.
-With the two bridges connected the Asian and European sides of the town it is bustling and busy with ferries criss-crossing the Bosphorus and a very modern efficient tram system (very simple to use and well-worth using if you staying anytime and want to explore on foot).
+Istanbul is an enormous city, growing from the around 1.5 million when Martin first visited in the late 1960s to around 14 million.
+With the two bridges connecting the Asian and European sides of the town it is bustling and busy with ferries criss-crossing the Bosphorus.
+A very modern efficient tram system is very simple to use and well-worth using if you staying anytime and want to explore on foot.

-This began with a tour of the Blue Mosque, with its intricate blue tiles covering every conceivable wall and roof space, 6 minarets and stained glass windows pointing to the huge dome.
-It was crowded even early in the day and as it is a functioning mosque it was necessary to take off one’s shoes and for the women to cover their heads with a scarf not a hat!).
+This began with a tour of the Blue Mosque, with its intricate blue tiles covering every conceivable wall and roof space,.
+Six magnificent minarets and stained glass windows pointing to the huge dome increased its majesty.
+It was crowded even early in the day and as it is a functioning mosque it was necessary to take off one’s shoes and for the women to cover their heads (with a scarf not a hat).

-Finally we visited the Hagia Sophia, originally built as a Christian church under Constantine the Great, and rebuilt by Emperor Justinian.
-Justinian certainly left his mark on Istanbul, he was determined that this building would suprass all others in splendor and it is certainly awesome.
+Our last stop of the day was the Hagia Sophia.
+Originally built as a Christian church under Constantine the Great, it was rebuilt by Emperor Justinian.
+Justinian certainly left his mark on Istanbul, he was determined that this building would surpass all others in splendour and it is certainly awesome.
 Taken over by the Turks and turned into a mosque as it remained, being rebuilt and renovated until 1935 when Mustafa Ataturk had the foresight to turn it into a museum.
-It too is certainly worth a visit and will impress with its grandeur and incredible feats of civil engineering.
+Impressive in its grandeur and incredible feats of civil engineering.